RobJohnston/QuadrigaCX.Api/README.md

-# QuadrigaCX.Api
+﻿# QuadrigaCX.Api
-A .Net Standard client for the QuadrigaCX cryptocurrency API.
+A .Net Standard client for the QuadrigaCX API.

-All functionality has been added but not all tested thoroughly.
-There are some discrepancies between what is written in the [QuadrigaCX API documentation](https://www.quadrigacx.com/api_info) and what has been found through experimentation.
+## Features
+- **Full** coverage of the  [QuadrigaCX API v2](https://www.quadrigacx.com/api_info).
+- Simple API abstraction uses similar method names and parameters as the QuadrigaCX API documentation.
+- Exceptions returned from the server include the error code and message to ease troubleshooting.
+- Built using the [Task-based Asynchronous Pattern](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap), the recommended asynchronous design pattern for new development.
+- Compatible with **.NET Standard 2.0**.

+## Getting started

 An account is not required to access the public API methods.
 However, if you do create an account, please use my referral code (c7flx49lbhc3b1awgl8pig7l) when you [register](https://www.quadrigacx.com/?ref=c7flx49lbhc3b1awgl8pig7l).